Rozzano Locsin: Career

-Locsin was born in 1954 in the Philippines.
-A registered nurse, he is a native of Dumaguete.

-Locsin earned his Bachelor of Science in Nursing from Silliman University in 1976 and his MA in Nursing in 1978.
+Locsin was born in 1954 in Dumaguete, the Philippines.
+He earned his Bachelor of Science in Nursing from Silliman University in 1976 and his MA in Nursing in 1978.
 He received his PhD in Nursing from the University of the Philippines in 1988.

-In 1991, Locsin joined the Florida Atlantic University, Christine E. Lynn College of Nursing, where he became a tenured Professor of Nursing.
-He is now a Professor Emeritus Locsin currents resides in Japan and serves as a professor of nursing at Tokushima University.
+In 1991, Locsin joined the Christine E. Lynn College of Nursing at Florida Atlantic University, where he became a tenured Professor of Nursing.
+He is now a Professor Emeritus.
+Currently residing in Japan, Locsin serves as a Professor of Nursing at Tokushima University.

 Academic career

 Through the Fulbright Scholar Award, Locsin developed the first masters program in nursing in Uganda while researching the phenomenon "waiting-to-know" and the lived experiences of persons exposed to patients who died of Ebola.
 With Mbarara University and the Fulbright Alumni Initiative Award, he established the first community-based University Nursing Education Program.

-As a Fulbright Senior Specialist in Global and Public Health, Locsin led collaborative research studies advancing the development of models of nursing practice in Uganda, Thailand, and the Philippines.
-He maintains visiting and honorary professorial appointments in nursing in these countries.